page_title_detailed

 • Multiple areas of cancer are located in the same section of the breast (multifocal disease).

-• You are willing and able to get to radiation therapy appointments in the weeks after lumpectomy.
+• You are willing and able to undergo radiation therapy.
+Radiation therapy usually requires treatments 5 days a week.

 Lumpectomy surgery plus radiation might not be a good option for you if: